sanographix/rin/readme.md

 ### site.json

-Put variables which use for every pages.
+Put variables which are using by every pages.

 Example: